conradkoh/goals/docs/dark-mode-audit.md

 #### Quarterly Summary Section

-**⚠️ ACTION REQUIRED**: Fix hardcoded light backgrounds and status colors in Quarterly Summary.
+**⚠️ STILL PENDING**: Fix hardcoded light backgrounds and status colors in Quarterly Summary.
+(Note: The quarterly summary section was not part of this fix pass - to be addressed separately)

 | File                                                                          | Issues                                                                                                                          |
 | ----------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------- |